-During the past decade, there has been growing interest in the development of cheap hybrid organic/inorganic photovoltaic (PV) cells because of their potential applications in new types of optoelectronic devices.1-7 In comparison to polymer solar cells, these hybrid devices exhibit superior charge separation efficiency, balanced carrier-transport properties, and solar absorption, all of which lead to enhanced power conversion efficiency.
+During the past decade, there has been growing interest in the development of cheap hybrid organic/inorganic photovoltaic (PV) cells because of their potential applications in new types of optoelectronic devices.
+1-7 In comparison to polymer solar cells, these hybrid devices exhibit superior charge separation efficiency, balanced carrier-transport properties, and solar absorption, all of which lead to enhanced power conversion efficiency.
 Although in contrast to CdSe nanostructures, TiO2 does not absorb visible light, it does have some potential advantages over CdSe and PCBM as an electron-accepting material.
 In a typical hybrid material, Wannier excitons are formed in the inorganic component and Frenkel excitons are formed in the organic component.
 Those excitons that are produced within the interface between the organic and the inorganic semiconductors can contribute to the PV effect, so there is a need to improve the transparency of exciton interfaces.
 Excitons in the donor material transfer their energy to the closest acceptor materials via the donor acceptor interface.
 Fluorescence (Förster) resonance energy transfer (FRET) (Refs.
 8 and 9) is energy transfer between two fluorescent materials through long range dipole-dipole interactions (Wannier and Frenkel excitons).
-Blumstengel et $al.^{10}$ and Itskos et al.11 recently reported FRET interactions between the Wannier excitons in inorganic quantum layers and the Frenkel excitons in organic layers.^{10,11} They demonstrated that efficient dipole-dipole energy transfer between Wannier and Frenkel excitons occurs in hybrid materials.
-In solar cells, excitons are generated by light absorption and their subsequent dissociation results in separated electronhole pairs.
-Exciton dissociation [photoinduced charge transfer (CT)] results in the quenching of the polymer photoluminescence (PL).
+Blumstengel et al. and Itskos et al. 11 recently reported FRET interactions between the Wannier excitons in inorganic quantum layers and the Frenkel excitons in organic layers.
+10,11 They demonstrated that efficient dipole-dipole energy transfer between Wannier and Frenkel excitons occurs in hybrid materials.
+In solar cells, excitons are generated by light absorption and their subsequent dissociation results in separated electron-

 Our focus in this study was to investigate the energy conversion efficiencies in organic-inorganic PV devices consisting of a TiO2 layer as the main exciton dissociation site and poly(3-hexylthiophene) (P3HT).
 We carried out measurements in which we modified the polymer morphology though postannealing; these measurements were designed to systematically probe the effects of internal resistance, polymer hole mobility, and the surface area of the exciton dissociation site on the charge transport properties of the hybrid PVs.
-Hybrid solar cells with improved performance are obtained by using TiO2, which results in an extended pathway interfacial area for charge separation and a straight pathway for electron transport to the Sn doped In_2O_3 (ITO) electrode.
+Hybrid solar cells with improved performance are obtained by using TiO2, which results in an extended pathway interfacial area for charge separation and a straight pathway for electron transport to the Sn doped In2O3 (ITO) electrode.